 In this post, we provide information on all the the Gruffalo trails in the UK.

-Gruffalo trails refer to a collection of charming routes in 15 forests and woods across the UK.
+Gruffalo trails are a collection of charming routes in 15 forests and woods across the UK.
 If you’re familiar with Julia Donaldson Gruffalo books, then you know the Gruffalo story is set in a deep, dark forest.

 The Forestry Commission introduced the Gruffalo trails.
 Today, they have become a huge hit with families across the UK.
 Most of the trails end with a Gruffalo sculpture, but others end with large pictures of the Gruffalo characters.
 Each large, carved wooden Gruffalo sculpture is in a different pose.
 For example, the one at Wyre Forest is fast asleep.

 Kids can explore the handcrafted sculptures of Gruffalo characters along the woodland walks.
 Your little ones will meet Squirrel, Snake, Fox, Owl, Mouse, Gruffalo and the Gruffalo’s child.
 The charming routes will lead kids through the woods with interactive activities and adventure.
 They will learn about the forests and nature as they go.

 A few of these sites feature a Gruffalo Orienteering Trail.
 Here, kids can discover new parts of the forest and even participate in a Gruffalo themed challenge.
 For example, using a simple map, kids can find twelve markers hidden in the woods.
 They will also answer a few questions along the way.
 This enables your kids to gain map reading and problem-solving skills.